Heather Mack: 2021 release from prison

-Heather Mack received a total of 34 months remission from her prison sentence, including a six-month Independence day remission awarded by President Joko Widodo in August of 2021, and was freed from prison on 29 October 2021.
+Heather Mack received a total of 34 months remission from her prison sentence, including a six-month Independence day remission awarded by President Joko Widodo in August 2021, and was freed from prison on 29 October 2021.
 Mack wanted to stay in Indonesia with her daughter, claiming it was safer than Chicago.
 Indonesian immigration indicated that both would be immediately deported, as her daughter was born American under Indonesia's jus sanguinis nationality law.

-On her arrival to the United States Heather was arrested on conspiracy and obstruction charges.
-Her federal trial will begin on July 31, 2023.
+Upon her arrival in the United States, Mack was arrested on conspiracy and obstruction charges.
+Her federal trial was scheduled for July 2023, but in June, Mack pleaded guilty to one count of conspiring to kill a U.S. national.
+Under the terms of her plea agreement, she faced a maximum of 28 years in prison.

+On January 17, 2024, Mack was sentenced to 26 years in prison. she is currently at Federal Correctional Institution, Hazelton in West Virginia.